ejnarvala/Funancial-Times/README.md

-# Funancial Times
+# Funancial Times (Sunset)

 The Funancial Times is a news site built for the 21st century.
 In today's ridiculous economic and political climate, we strived to make a feed that could adequately describe current headlines.

 ## About
 Built for HackMIT 2018, the Funancial Times is a financial events feed which lets you see headlines along with a Gif that relates to it.
-Deployed to https://funancial-times.herokuapp.com, but non-working due to an expired Kensho API key.
+Deployed to https://ejnar.me/Funancial-Times/, but non-working due to an expired Kensho API key.

 ## What it Looks Like
 #### (Click to play on YouTube)